Educational Resources and e-learning

 Archery and Shooting Resource

-This resource is a joint product between British Blind Sport and Agincourt 600 with contributions from Archery GB and British Shooting.
-Kindly funded by Agincourt 600, this resource has been designed to educate the coaching and club network to ensure a greater knowledge of VI Archery and VI Shooting and enhance the opportunities for more VI people to take part in exhilarating sports.
+This resource has been designed to educate the coaching and club network to ensure a greater knowledge of V I Archery and VI Shooting and help enhance opportunities for more V I people to take part in these exhilarating sports.

 Kindly funded by Sport England and working in partnership with the RDA, this resource is designed to educate coaches, leaders and staff at equestrian centres across the country about sight loss and the needs of people with a visual impairment in equestrianism.
 It also provides recommendations on how they can adapt their equestrian opportunities to make them more suitable for VI people.